Name of the Czech Republic

 The Czech name Čechy is from the same root but means Bohemia, the westernmost and largest historical region of modern Czechia.
 The name Bohemia is an exonym derived from the Boii, a Celtic tribe inhabiting the area before the early Slavs arrived.
 The Lands of the Bohemian Crown (1348–1918) were part of the Holy Roman Empire; often called "the Czech lands", they sometimes extended further, to all of Silesia, Lusatia, and various smaller territories.
 The Czech adjective český means both "Czech" and "Bohemian".

 The Czech Republic's official formal and short names in Czech were decided at its creation after the dissolution of Czechoslovakia in 1992.

 Czech-language name

 The country is named after the Czechs (Češi), a Slavic tribe residing in central Bohemia that subdued the surrounding tribes in the late 9th century and created the Czech/Bohemian state.
 The origin of the name of the tribe itself is unknown.
 According to legend, it comes from their leader Čech, who brought them to Bohemia.
-Research regards Čech as a derivative of the root čel- (member of the people, kinsman).
+However, the etymological origin and meaning of the ethnonym is uncertain.
+There were proposed several derivations, of which most common consider it a hypocoristic of a root čel- (čeleď meaning "family", člověk meaning "person", hence a "member of the people, kinsman"; itself deriving from Indo-European root *kel-/kol for "clan, generation") with hypocoristic suffix "-ch"; a hypocoristic of a personal name with root "Če" (*Čьstьslavъ > Čestislav, Česlav) with hypocoristic suffix "-ch"; from a toponym word "čachy/čechy" ("dry place"); from *čechati, *česati (meaning "comb, scrub, beat" and as such a "warrior"); from a word "čeh" (shepherd, boy).